The key stages of your application are:

 The case officer or a member of the Application Support Team will be able to keep you informed of the progress of a planning application.

 A final decision may be made under delegated powers - as allowed by the Council's Scheme of Delegation, by the Planning Committee or by the Scottish Government.
-Our key diagram below illustrates the general process.
-The decision may be to, either, refuse the application, approve it subject to conditions, or approve it with no conditions.
+The decision may be to either refuse the application, approve it subject to conditions, or approve it with no conditions.
 The Council will endeavour to process the majority of applications within 2 calendar months of registration, though large and complex applications will take longer to process.
 Please note that the time allowed for determining major applications is 4 months.

 When making a decision on an application, the Council must firstly consider whether the proposal complies with national planning policies and advice as laid down by the Scottish Government and local policies set out in the Council's own Structure and Local Plans.
 For any application, therefore, it is important to check the current Structure and Local Plans in the first instance to see if the site is covered by any particular policies which may have relevance to the proposal.
 More detailed interpretation of policies in those plans may also be available in supplementary guidance documents that have been produced.
 The Council will also consider issues of particular relevance to the proposal or site, including, for example:

 - the planning history of the site